-From a physiological perspective GO explores the relationship between self and environment, balancing inner and outer sensing through parasympathetic and sympathetic aspects of the nervous system.
-In this practice the artist is working with a kinesthetic response to what is entering their body through their senses.
-From a developmental perspective our sense of movement and touch evolve simultaneously.
-Our skin and our brain develop from the same embryological tissue.
+In this practice performers are working with their kinesthetic response to what is entering their body through their senses.
+From a developmental perspective our senses of movement and touch evolve early, all over our body and together create a foundation for all of our other senses, our capacity to taste, smell, hear and see.
+Our skin and our nervous system develop from the same embryological tissue.
 The skin acts as an interface, a permeable membrane, between our bodies and the world, our thoughts and our physical existence.
 In GO by rubbing up against the city we define ourselves to ourselves.
 Through touch and movement we make sense of what we taste, smell, hear and see.
-We each define the city.
+We each define the city and are defined by it.
 As we move through it we are literally leaving traces of ourselves, our own skin, across it.
-The temporal images of our bodies moving amidst the urban spaces planted in the mind of the city’s inhabitant.
+We are simultaneously touching and being touched.
+We are moving and being moved.

 GO audience score:

-As the performance begins you are invited to watch from the sidewalk from behind or in front of the performers.
-Stay together in groups of three or less.
+As the performance begins you are invited to follow the performer of your choice, changing to another performer at any time.
 Shift your perspective.
 Follow your curiosity.
-Follow the performer of your choice.
 Give the performer space and watch from a distance.
 Sometimes come close for a more intimate experience.
+Please follow social distancing guidelines.
 Track sensation in your body.
 Have a great walk.

 a film version of GO from Minneapolis